RMM API 2.0.0

 ringStatus checkRings ()

-Perform a slow control read from all FEs in the topology to confirm the ring is active.
+Perform a slow control read from all FEs to confirm rings are active.

 void resetPacketCounters ()